-Try the following steps when your child asks for things, regardless of whether you plan to say ‘yes’, ‘no’ or ‘maybe’.
+The following steps can be useful when your child asks for things, regardless of whether you plan to say ‘yes’, ‘no’ or ‘maybe’.

 1. Base your first response on how your child asks

 If your child pesters, whines, demands or threatens, let your child know you need to hear some good manners.
 For example, you could say, ‘Sascha, stop whining.
-Use your nice voice’ or ‘Can you ask me in a nicer way?’
+Use your calm voice’ or ‘Can you ask me in a nicer way please?’

-If your child has asked politely, take a moment to understand what your child is asking for.
+After you’ve praised your child for asking politely, take a moment to understand what your child is asking for.
 Show that you’ve heard and understood – that way, your child will be much more likely to accept your answer.
-It can also be helpful to show some empathy.
+It can also help to show some empathy, even if you don’t say plan to say ‘yes’.
 For example, ‘Oh, I can see why you would love that.
 How cool’.

 3. Pause and decide

-Beware of the ‘no’ reflex.
-Pausing even briefly gives you a chance to think about the request, and it can take the pressure off you.
+A brief pause gives you a chance to think about the request.
 It also sends your child the message that you’re putting some thought into it.
 Ask yourself, ‘Do I need to say no, or can I say yes?
 If it’s not a yes, can I negotiate?’
-It might be a situation where it’s best not to decide yourself, but to negotiate with your child about what’s best for everyone.

-Saying ‘no’ is often difficult – after all, you want to make your child happy.
+Saying ‘no’ can be hard – after all, you want to make your child happy.
 But sometimes children can’t have what they want.
-Here’s how to make ‘no’ a more positive experience:
+Here’s how to make ‘no’ work for you:

 Give your reason first.
 If you’ve decided to say no, give your reasons first.
 This will help your child understand your decision.
 For example, ‘We don’t have time for a ride on the merry-go-round now.
 We’ll do it next time’.
 If children are feeling disappointed by the ‘no’, they might not take in the reason behind it.

-Offer an alternative.
-If you can, offer an alternative.
+Offer something else.
+If you can, offer something else.
 For example, ‘I can’t buy you this because it’s too expensive.
-But we could go home and make our own chocolate cake’.
+But we could go home and make our own snack’.

 Being able to take ‘no’ for an answer is an important social and emotional skill.
-Children have to learn how to handle disappointment.
-Saying ‘no’ to children is also a way of showing them when and how to be assertive.
+It’s part of helping children learn how to handle disappointment.
+Saying ‘no’ to your child also shows him when and how to be assertive.

 Reducing the need to say ‘no’

 One of the best ways to help your children learn how to cope with being told ‘no’ is not to say it too much.
-When ‘no’ is reserved for decisions that really matter, children will take it more seriously.
+When you keep ‘no’ for decisions that really matter, your child will take it more seriously.